TheProgrammare/Rentalis/README.md

 Copyright © 2026 Florian Foz - Rentalis

-Tolza is distributed under the GNU AGPLv3 license
+Rentalis is distributed under the GNU AGPLv3 license.

 Source: https://github.com/TheProgrammare/Rentalis

-Rentalis is maintained as an open-source project.
+The **Rentalis name, logo, wordmark and associated branding are separate from the source-code license and are reserved**.

 ## Links